MG Software.

 Pros

-• +Fully open-source and self-hosted
+• +Fully open-source and self-hosted without license fees under MIT license

-• +Automatic REST and GraphQL API generation
+• +Automatic REST and GraphQL API generation based on your content model

-• +Intuitive admin interface for content management
+• +Intuitive drag-and-drop admin interface for content management

 Cons

-• -Self-hosting requires DevOps knowledge
+• -Self-hosting requires DevOps knowledge for database, caching, and deployments

-• -Plugin ecosystem smaller than WordPress
+• -Plugin ecosystem is smaller than the WordPress ecosystem

 3. Contentful